uquidit/mediator/README.md

 All these subcommands work the same way regardless of the type of script.

 All the scripts need to be registered before they can be executed by the server.
 You can use the following command for that purpose:

 ```
 mediator scripts [trigger|condition|task|assignment] register
 ```

 The command requires the script path as a unique argument.

-Example: Run the following command to register the “run.sh” script as a Trigger Script:
+For instance, to register the “run.sh” script as a Trigger Script:

 ```
 $ mediator scripts trigger register /path/to/script/run.sh
 ```